AdobeDocs/experience-platform.en/help/query-service/derived-attributes.md

 The block is repeated twice in the template (`summed_miles_3` and `summed_miles_6`) with a change in the date calculation in order to generate the data for the other look-back periods.

-Please note the identity, dimension, and metric columns for the query (`membershipNumber`, `loyaltyStatus` and `totalMiles` respectively).
+It is important to note the identity, dimension, and metric columns for the query (`membershipNumber`, `loyaltyStatus` and `totalMiles` respectively).

 #### Ranking